coop-columb/heart-disease-mlp/PROJECT_DOCUMENTATION.md

 3. **Security & Deployment**:
    - [x] Add authentication to API
    - [x] Implement backup and recovery procedures
-   - [ ] Create environment-specific configuration for dev/staging/prod
+   - [x] Create environment-specific configuration for dev/staging/prod
+   - [x] Improve code quality with proper logging and linting

 By continuing development along these paths, the system can evolve into an even more robust, accurate, and user-friendly tool for heart disease risk assessment with significant clinical utility.